Shade465/strapi-editorjs/README.md

-# strapi-editor-js
+# Strapi plugin wysiwyg

-A better post editor for strapi
+A quick description of wysiwyg.